timmelander/apigw-iam-oidc-authorizer-fn/docs/DEPLOYMENT_GUIDE.md

 | `user_given_name` | `user.givenName` | Yes |
 | `user_family_name` | `user.familyName` | Yes |
 | `user_groups` | `user.groups[*].name` | Yes |

+For more details on Custom Claims and why they are needed, see [FAQ: What are Custom Claims?](./FAQ.md#what-are-custom-claims-and-why-does-this-solution-need-them)

 ### 6.5 Update Client Credentials Secret